The following provides a roadmap for the steps necessary to upgrade Privileged Identity.

 Application launching allows users to enter a privileged session without gaining access to the underlying credentials (password, key, etc.) using a secured host where session recording may also be enabled for the session.

-For more information, please see Installing the Application Launcher and Session Recording .
+For more information, please see Upgrade Application Launcher and Session Recording Software.

-This service is listed for syslog UDP traffic and retransmits it using SSL or TCP on the same or different port for greater security and reliability when forwarding events to loggers and SIEM products.
+This service is listed for syslog UDP traffic and retransmits it using SSL or TCP for greater security and reliability when forwarding events to loggers and SIEM products.

-For more information, please see Using the Syslog Forwarder to Forward Syslog & MSMQ in the Privileged Identity Admin Guide, page 468.
+For more information, please see Using the Syslog Forwarder to Forward Syslog & MSMQ in the Privileged Identity Admin Guide.